chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 the output of AugmentPublicKey is very large, leading to more computational cost when verifying signatures.
 Thus, if attackers can force verification with metadata of their choosing, DoS attacks are possible.

+For applications where the values of potential public metadata choices are fixed ahead of time, it is possible to try and mitigate DoS attacks.
+If the set of possible metadata choices is small, then applications SHOULD use one of the protocol variants in {{RSABSSA}} with distinct keys for each metadata value.

 # IANA Considerations

 This document has no IANA actions.